sec0uth/brick-abode-project-interview/README.md

       - ./development-inventory:/inventory:Z,ro
 ```

-You can now test successfully test Ansible using the command:
+You can now successfully test Ansible using the command:

 ```bash
 $ podman-compose run ansible-dev
 ```

 For running the production image you need to configure an inventory and a configuration file.
-You can use the example configuration at `ansible-config.yml.example` as a template.
+You can use the example configuration at `ansible-config.yml.example`.

 As an example, the following configuration create two users: